JacksonBurns/MATLAB-Start-to-Finish/Practice-Problems/Week-1/Week-1-Answers.md

 **Notes:**\
-In this funciton, I just copied the answers from the respective parts and placed them in.\
+In this function, I just copied the answers from the respective parts and placed them in.\
 Remember that ***Functions must be in their own file (.m file).*** In order to call the function, the file must be in your current folder.\
  In this case, since there are multiple returned values.
 In order to call this function to return all of the answers, it would be called the same exact way it is defined.